ulissesalmeida/mehcoding.github.io/about.md

 HEY!
 You clicked on “About”.
 Do you want to know about me?
 Really?
 I’m flattered.
 I'll try not disappoint you.
 Let's see, what do you wanna know?

 My name?
-My name is Ulisses, pleased to meet you!
-“LOL, I think you have a typo in your name, shouldn’t be Ulysses?”.
-Ahaa!
+My name is Ulisses.
+Nice to meet you!
 I’m from Brazil.
-We use “i” here.
+So it is Ulisses with “i”, not "y".

 My job?
 Well, I’m former [Plataformatec][plataformatec] software developer.
-Today, I write and review a lot of Elixir code at [The Coingaming Group][coingaming].
+Today, I write and review a lot of Elixir code at [Duffel][duffel] in London.
+Some time ago I lived for 2 years in Estonia and worked with Elixir at [Yolo][yolo].

 What I do in my free time?
-I do stuff that geeks normally do.
 I love to play video games, tabletop RPG, and board games.
 I like to watch movies, series, animations, read books and HQs.
+Recently I have been learning and painting miniatures table top games like Warhammer, Gloomhaven, and others.

 What's that book on the right side of the page?
 It's my book!
 Yeah, I wrote a book with The Pragmatic Bookshelf.
 The book is called [Learn Functional Programming with Elixir][book].